- 2020 Urban Land Institute, Innovation in Senior Housing Award

-Historic Knoxville High School - Retirement living at its finest
+Historic Knoxville High - Retirement living at its finest

 Robust city living, moments from the Historic Old City of Knoxville.
 Experience the history of one of Knoxville’s treasured landmarks, Knoxville High Independent Senior Living.
-Please Visit the Knoxville High Independent Senior Living community website or call 865-210-5544 to schedule a tour.
+Please visit the Knoxville High Independent Senior Living community website.

 The hippest place in Knoxville might just be where your grandma lives.
 Dover Signature Properties has restored the venerable old Knoxville High School building on East Fifth Avenue and turned it into 80 senior living apartments with the kind of amenities you’d expect to find only in large cities—or perhaps on vacation.

 Knoxville High Independent Senior Living is a lifestyle-focused community rather than a healthcare-focused assisted living facility.
 Dover Signature Properties general manager Rick Dover says “This is where you want to come to live if you’re growing less enamored of driving, cooking, and cleaning, but you want to be part of a really cool community of active seniors who are out doing things,” Dover says.

 Knox High Independent Senior Living offers large spacious apartments with 15ft ceilings, a fully equipped kitchen with stainless steel appliances including a stackable washer and dryer, quartz countertops, with the original historic architecture from 1910 - including interior brick, hexagon tile work and large monument windows, original maple floors, and restored tin ceiling.

 All Inclusive Amenities include three restaurant style gourmet meals per day (with monthly visits from local celebrity chefs), a piano lounge, transportation services, valet parking, housekeeping, daily wellness programs, salon services, around the clock staffing, a fitness center, wireless remote key fob for entry and exit, an emergency call system in every apartment and an on-site museum.